thenorthalliance/DockerIntro/README.md

 ## Volume

 We think it's problematic that the notes we add to the app dissappear every time we restart the app :'( Because of this we would like to add a volume, which is a way to store data in docker but outside of the container.
 Our app uses a simple SQLite database, which store all data in a single file  `/etc/todos/todo.db`.
 We will connect a volume mount to this location in the container, such that this data is preserved in the volume, and does not dissappeat when the container is stopped.

 1. Create a volume with the name todo-db.
    TIPS: `docker volume create todo-db`

 2. Start a container from the same image as earlier, but where the volume mount you just created is connected to the folder `etc/todos/`.
-   TIPS: `docker run -dp 3000:3000 --mount type=volume,src=todo-db,target=/etc/todos getting-started`
+   TIPS: `docker run -dp 3000:3000 --mount type=volume,src=todo-db,target=/etc/todos getting-started:1.0.0`
 3. Add items to the list, stop the container and start a new one.
 Are the notes preserved?
 4. If you're curious about where the volume actually stores the data, you can inspect it and see where in the hosts file system the volume actually is located.
-   TIPS: docker volume inspect todo-db
+   TIPS: `docker volume inspect todo-db`

 ## Docker cleanup